 Welcome to an interactive talk about strategic synthesis in urban transitions.
 We look into the challenges and enablers that takes us from aggregated project outcomes to synthesis impact.
-We experiment with the meaning and practice of synthesizing projects results, for example in relation to global agendas and targets as well as to cross-fertilization of neighboring fields.
+How can we best synthesize different knowledges and know-how in the urban field, in relation to global agendas and diverese research fields?
 How can synthesis be used in cross-sector urban policies?
-Should it?
-We will celebrate this tenth Urban Lunch Talk with a special launch.
-Register here!
+Why should it?
+Welcome to the celebration of this tenth Urban Lunch Talk- and the first one in 2020!

 - Anna Lisa Boni, Secretary general of EUROCITIES, the network of local and municipal governments of major European cities.
 Anna Lisa Boni has been secretary general of EUROCITIES since June 2014 and she has more than 25 years of professional experience in EU public affairs in the field of local and regional government.
 She has successfully worked for a stronger recognition of cities’ challenges within the European agenda.
 Anna Lisa has a Masters degree from the University of Bologna in political science, and from the University of Leuven in European studies